lynnlangit/learning-alibaba-cloud/0_setup_and_security/README.md

 ## Client Options

 There are multiple clients:
-- While learning, clikc on service configurations in Alibaba Cloud console
+- While learning, click on service configurations in Alibaba Cloud console
 - Use code with the Alibaba Cloud API -> Explorer at https://api.aliyun.com/
 - Use scripts with the Aliaba Cloud cli
 - Run scripts with the integrated Cloud Shell for the Alibaba Cloud cli
+- Download a local aliyun cli client from -> http://github.com/aliyun/aliyun-cli
 - Extension for VSCode

 ## Alibaba Cloud and AWS both offer billing and security services